Editor’s Note: American Express is a partner of Fundera.

 Some business credit cards will let you earn rewards points that you can redeem for purchases at eligible partners.
 If this sounds like your ideal way to earn rewards, then you have a lot of great business credit cards to consider.

-If you’re always on-the-go for your small business, you should be earning rewards that you can redeem on your travel expenses.
+If you’re always on-the-go for your small business, you should be earning rewards that you can redeem in the form of your travel expenses.

 All small business owners that frequently travel should be using the Business Platinum Card from American Express.

 The Business Platinum Card from American Express is one of the best business credit cards on the market.
-With a great signup bonus, you can earn up to 75,000 Membership Rewards points in 3 months, and enjoy a much bigger points rewards rate on your regular spending.
+With a great signup bonus, you can earn up to 85,000 Membership Rewards points by spending $15,000 in 3 months, and enjoy a much bigger points rewards rate on your regular spending.

 When it comes to how to apply for a business credit card, there really are only 2 steps.
 That’s because once you know which business credit card to apply for, actually applying is so simple.